pkuqiwang/nifi_lab/README.md

 	- Drag and drop template on canvas and select one of the template to create a new flow
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-4.png)
 	- ![Image](https://github.com/pkuqiwang/nifi_lab/blob/master/lab3-5.png)
 	- Now you have a flow create from the template.
-There will be warning on Web socket controller service.
-This is caused by the limited scope of the controller service.
-You'll need to create another controller service to solve the problem.
+There will be warning on Web socket procesor.
+This is caused by the controller service not enabled.
+Once you enable the controller service by clicking the flasj icon, everything works.

 ---------------------